 Welcome to this website!

-We invite you to discover the lives, ideas and research activities of the anthropologists who participated in the video project on “The History of Federal German Anthropology”.
+The chair for Social Anthropology (Ruhr-University-Bochum) invites you to discover the lives, ideas and research activities of the anthropologists who participated in the video project on “The History of Federal German Anthropology”.
 The interviews on this platform were conducted in German, but have been subtitled in English.
 Since some German terminology is difficult to translate without altering meaning, we have provided a glossary.